jmayheww/infinite-eats/README.md

 ## Project Philosophy

-Infinite Eats aims to revolutionize grocery shopping by combining ease of shopping, innovative fridge management tools, and a robust vendor ecosystem.
-Users can purchase groceries from reputable vendors, manage their fridge inventory, and enjoy a secure checkout experience.
+At Infinite Eats, we understand the challenges of managing stock and inventory, whether it's for a private individual household or within the fast-paced food service industry.
+That's why we've developed a platform that aims to streamline and ease the burden of tracking "fridge" inventory.
+With access to real-time fridge inventory tracking and a robust ordering system, Infinite Eats empowers users to take control of their inventory management like never before.

+Our goal is to provide a seamless and efficient solution that allows users to effortlessly track their inventory, ensuring that they never run out of essential items.
+With our future updates, we're working towards enabling users to customize and automate the restocking and vendor ordering process based on individualized parameters.

 ## General User Experience

 Infinite Eats provides users with the ability to browse through a range of vendors and their products.
-Users can order their preferred products, update their fridge inventory in real-time, and set up automated or custom orders.
-A secure checkout process is provided via Stripe, ensuring a safe and seamless shopping experience.
+Users can order their preferred products, update their fridge inventory in real-time, and set up automated or custom orders for restocking their "fridges".
+A secure checkout process is provided via Stripe, ensuring a safe and reliable shopping experience.

 ## Features

 - Browse and search a wide variety of products from top-notch vendors
 - View and purchase best-selling products
 - Manage your fridge inventory with real-time updates
-- Customize or automate your orders based on your needs
+- Customize or automate restocking and vendor orders based on your individualized needs
 - Secure checkout process powered by Stripe

 ## Installation and Set-up Guide